 At this very moment, I can count at least 10 cans of spray paint in various colors within arms reach.
+When you do not want to waste anything from your home, consider handing it to a recycling center.
+I personally hand it to them to recycle near me.
 Once I start using the stuff, it really gets addictive.
 So after I created the simple, recycled centerpiece for my dining table, I was inspired to use spray paint to make over another reclaimed material that I’ve worked with once before: toilet paper rolls.
 This time, I decided to use them to create napkin rings for the table.

 What you’ll need:

 - Embellishments (like wooden or foam flowers or butterflies)

 This is honestly one of the simplest craft projects I’ve done in a while.
 First, cut your toilet paper roll down into strips about 1″-1.5″ wide.
 You can get about 4 of these strips from a single roll.

 Gather your embellishments.
 The possibilities for this are genuinely endless, depending on the theme of your table design.
 I chose foam and wooden flowers, both found in the Walmart craft aisle.
 However, you can use bumblebees, scrapbooking supplies, small figurines, old keys, those ridiculous plastic toys from Happy Meals and birthday party goody bags — really whatever works for you.

 Simply hot glue your chosen embellishment to one side of the toilet roll strip.
 I chose to stack several flowers and butterflies on top of each other for a more three-dimensional look.